ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 );
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
-$RequestStaffId = 56; // int | Optionally filter add ons that can be performed by this staff
+$RequestStaffId = 56; // int | Filter to add-ons only performed by this staff member.

 try {
     $result = $apiInstance->appointmentGetAddOns($RequestLimit, $RequestOffset, $RequestStaffId);